 a. verify the provided identifier(s) in the request;

-b. if the PartialFailureSupport feature is supported and partial failure has occurred (e.g. the SEAL server fails to verify the identifier(s) of only a subset of the provided target identifiers), the SEAL server shall process the request for the identifier(s) for which the verification is successful, create a new resource as specified in clause 7.5.1.2.1 and include in the response to the service consumer (i.e. VAL server) the "failureReport" attribute within the EventSubscription data structure indicating the list of the target identifier(s) for which the verification failed;
+b. if the PartialFailureSupport feature is supported and partial failure has occurred (e.g. the SEAL server fails to verify the identifier(s) of only a subset of the provided target identifiers), the SEAL server shall process the request for the identifier(s) for which the verification is successful, create a new resource as specified in clause 7.5.1.2.1 and include in the response to the service consumer (i.e. VAL server) the "partialFailRep" attribute within the EventSubscription data structure indicating the list of the target identifier(s) for which the verification failed;

 c. otherwise, upon successful verification of the provided identifier(s) and successful processing of the request, create a new resource as specified in clause 7.5.1.2.1;